 Notwithstanding our loss-share arrangements with the FDIC with respect to some of the assets that we acquired, we may continue to experience increased credit costs or need to take additional markdowns and make additional provisions to the allowance for loan losses on the Crescent and American Trust loans acquired whether on account of the effects of the economic downturn in the United States or otherwise.
-Similar circumstances could arise resulting from our acquisition of First M&F. Any of these actions could adversely affect our financial condition and results of operations in the future.
-There is no assurance that as our integration efforts continue in connection with either of the FDIC-assisted transactions or the integration of First M&F, other unanticipated costs, including the diversion of personnel, or losses will not be incurred.
+Similar circumstances could arise resulting from our acquisition of First M&F or, if completed, our acquisition of Heritage.
+Any of these actions could adversely affect our financial condition and results of operations in the future.
+There is no assurance that as our integration efforts continue in connection with the First M&F acquisition or, if completed, our integration of Heritage, other unanticipated costs, including the diversion of personnel, or losses will not be incurred.
 In addition, the attention and effort devoted to the integration of an acquired business may divert management's attention from other important issues and could harm our business.

-We may experience difficulty in managing the loan portfolios acquired from Crescent and American Trust within the limits of the loss protection provided by the FDIC.
+We may experience difficulty in managing the loan portfolios acquired from Crescent and American Trust and, if completed, certain loans in the Heritage loan portfolio within the limits of the loss protection provided by the FDIC.